Florida Motorcycle Accident Attorney Near You

 Motorcycle Accident Statistics

-According to the National Highway Traffic Safety Administration in 2019, motorcyclists are approximately 29 times more likely to die in an automotive accident, compared to drivers and passengers in other vehicles.
+According to the National Highway Traffic Safety Administration, motorcyclists are approximately 29 times more likely to die in an automotive accident, compared to drivers and passengers in other vehicles.

 Head injuries are the most common cause of death for motorcycle accident victims.
 In the United States nearly sixty percent of fatalaties in a motorcycle accident were caused by head injury.
 Using helmets is associated with a 39 percent effectiveness rating. (source)

-A study by AAA analyzed federal crash data and found that the fatality rate for motorcycle riders aged 60 and over rose more than 20% in 2016 over prior years.
+A study by AAA analyzed federal crash data and found that the fatality rate for motorcycle riders aged 60 and over rose more than 20% over recent years.
 This is 4 times more than the overall 5% increase in motorcycle fatalities.

 Over the past decade, the median age for motorcyclists involved in fatal crashes has increased substantially.
 This is due in part to the fact that the number of motorcyclists aged 65 and over has increased by 33% over the past decade.
 If there is a large number of older bikers on the road, the risk of accidents resulting in a fatality is higher.
 There are other factors, however, that can explain the increase in fatalities.